 Who then knows whence it has arisen?
 Whence this creation has arisen — perhaps it formed itself, or perhaps it did not – the One who looks down on it, in the highest heaven, only He knows or perhaps He does not know.

-Rather recently, another creation story came onto my radar.
-The Enuma Elish is the first of the Mesopotamian Seven Tablets of Creation, which are among the most ancient of all creation stories.
-Do these first few lines sound familiar?
+A few more years later I encountered the Enuma Elish, the first of the Mesopotamian Seven Tablets of Creation, which are among the most ancient of all creation stories.

 When in the height heaven was not named,